The lack of availability of appropriate medicines for children is an extensive and well-known problem.

 The scope of INciPiT is to foster high-quality research on drugs in children in Italy; INCiPiT aims to support the planning, conduction and completion of all types of clinical studies in the paediatric population, by providing expertise and coordinating logistical support to academic investigators as well as to pharmaceutical industries and contract research organisations.

 INCiPiT members include the main Italian Paediatric Hospitals and Scientific Institutes for Research, Hospitalization and Health Care (IRCCS) and other Institutions, which operate at different level in paediatric research.
-Actually, INCiPiT counts for 21 Partners.
+Actually, INCiPiT counts for 23 Partners (17 Founding Members and 6 Affiliated Members).

 The main tasks of INCiPiT are: